Frequently Asked Questions

 FAQs

-Faculty who wish to teach online courses starting in Spring 2023 must complete Phase One requirements by the end of Winter 2023.
+Faculty who wish to teach an online course must complete Phase One and Phase Two requirements.

 Phase One requirements